Ankita-Kumari-ar/test_project_vityasa/README.md

 # test_project_vityasa

-This project is a test assignment to apply for an internship on Vityasa I have done this in Django Using Django Rest Framework.
+This project is a test assignment to apply for an internship on Vityasa._
+I have done this in Django Using Django Rest Framework._
-The Questions are as follows:
+The Questions are as follows:_
 Question1:

 Write a web application in Python 3 that will take n items input and return the following stats about the positive integers in the dataset in JSON format.
 Eg: